walterfreeman/ast101/final-projects.md

 * rhetorical clarity (but no points will be deducted for purely grammar mistakes)
 * intellectual effort

-The projects will be due in early December.
+The projects will be due on the day of our final exam, December 14.

 Essays should be at least three pages (1 inch margins/12 point font/space-and-a-half).
 However, if you have strong ideas, I'm far more interested in the expression of your ideas than in how many pages you use to describe them.

 As with any academic paper, please cite your sources if you do research (which you may need to for many topics).
-Any citation format that allows me to pinpoint the original source is acceptable.
+Any citation format that allows me to identify the original source is acceptable.

 ## A few project ideas